Skip to main content

 Growth Hormone Peptide Therapy a New Frontier

-Another layer of personalized wellness involves peptide therapies that stimulate the body’s own production of (GH).
+Another layer of personalized wellness involves peptide therapies that stimulate the body’s own production of growth hormone (GH).
 As we age, GH levels decline, impacting metabolism, sleep quality, and tissue repair.
 Instead of injecting synthetic HGH, these protocols use Growth Hormone Releasing Hormones (GHRHs) and Growth Hormone Secretagogues (GHSs).

 Comparing GHRH and GHS Peptides